eabuenaventura/Draft_ImmunizationFHIRConnectathon/tracks-#4-#8/README.md

 # Tracks #4 and #8

 Tracks #4 and #8 will focus on maximizing the Immunization Module by retrieving Immunization patient data from the server.
-Track #4 will utilize the FHIRLab FHIR server and track #8 will utilize the SEIR FHIR server.
+Track #4 will utilize the FHIRLab FHIR server while track #8 will utilize the SEIR FHIR server.

 The Immunization FHIR® Connectathon 2025 will use the **draft** [Immunization FHIR Implementation Guide](https://build.fhir.org/ig/UP-Manila-SILab/immunizationfhirig/index.html) with references pointing to the **draft** [PH Core FHIR Implementation Guide](https://build.fhir.org/ig/UP-Manila-SILab/ph-core/artifacts.html).